 The School of History, Philosophy, Political Science and International Relations has an active and collegial research culture.

 Our staff have published widely and the quality of their research is recognised and respected both nationally and internationally.
 They are often called on by various organisations, government and the media for their expertise.
-For details on research areas and lists of publications, see our staff research interests pages and the individual profiles of our academic staff.
+For details on publications, see our recent publications pages and the individual profiles of our academic staff.
+Our staff research interests pages also contain information on areas of expertise and current projects within the School.

 We value our postgraduate students and encourage them to be proactive.
 Postgraduate initiatives have resulted in both the annual History Postgraduate Conference and Philosophy Retreat.
-Further information on postgraduate research can be found on our student profiles page.
+The newly formed Political Science and International Relations Doctoral Association also organise regular academic and social activities for postgraduate students in the School.
+Information on postgraduate research can also be found on our student profiles page.

 Our staff are closely involved with a number of the University's Research Centres.